DallanQ/sleeping_gods_3/Manual.md

 Instant Effect: Apply the effect the moment that you equip the ability card.

+#### Specific Cards (page 34)
-Specific Cards Surprise Strike: Discard the card to deal 1 damage (no enemy counterattack).
+Surprise Strike: Discard the card to deal 1 damage (no enemy counterattack).
 You do not need to draw fate or use a combat action token to deal this damage.

-## Enemy Abilities Clarifications
+### Enemy Abilities Clarifications (page 35)

 Adjacent deal +1/+2 damage: This activates at the end of each combat round.
 Any enemy cards adjacent to this card deal +1/+2 damage during their end of round attack.